tonyboylehub/candymachine-v2-boiler-mint-site-noFLP/README.md

 But essentially you want to head into 3 main areas after install all the repositories and added your candy machine ID to the .env

+1. Clone
+2. Yarn Install
+3. Rename .env-example to .evn and add in Candy Machine ID
+4. Yarn Start

 --------------------

 src/app.tsx